cpardue/projects/mx_recon/README.md

 dnspython python package (pip install dnspython)
 ______________________________________________________________
 **Progress Report**
-Currently accepts input for a domain name, runs MX, SPF, DMARC checks and writes to a file named <domain>.txt, including minor details such as hardfail, softfail, p=none, etc. Still working on functionality while bored.
-Works right now, although it needs cleanup of now-useless print statements.
+Currently accepts input for a domain name, runs MX, SPF, DMARC checks and writes to a file named <domain>.txt, including minor details such as hardfail, softfail, p=none, etc. Still working on functionality while bored.<br>
+  Removed writing contents to file, need to clean up new functionality first.<br>
+  Added a mini digest of cloud email gateway hosts for mx host identification.<br>
+  Added SPF details parsing.
+Needs cleanup for readability.<br>
 Give it a try.
 If you like it, steal it and make it your own.
 ______________________________________________________________
 **Some functionality ideas:**